-Charting the Best College in Each State in 2019
+The Best College in Each State, in One Visual

 You obviously went to the best college.
 No one can tell you otherwise.
 But... there might be an objective way to measure colleges.
 With student debt climbing every year, we need our choices validated.
 We put together a comprehensive list that includes things like student satisfaction, alumni salary, and more.
 This gives us a comprehensive measure of what it means to be the best.
 So, let’s dive into which schools are the best by state.